 I still have the pain.
 It’s not going away.
 But it hasn’t gotten any worse and I think I can handle it now.

 In fact, I’ve never felt better in my life.

 HealthPartners has four specialized pain clinics across the Twin Cities.
-Learn more about the care we’re providing that relieves pain better than opioids.
-And, if you can, support our more effective approach to managing chronic pain.
+Learn more about our pain treatment options that can relieve pain better than opioids.

 Mark Raeker, 60, is married with two grown children.
 He was in sales for 45 years before losing his job.
 He’s currently looking for work in sales or customer service.